Scientific Fertilization for Green, High-Yield, and Efficient Tea Production

 2.1 Bud-Stimulating Fertilizer

 Spring is a time of strong growth and high yield for tea plants, with high levels of internal substances and good quality.
 To fully meet the nutritional requirements for spring tea growth, encourage early, abundant, uniform, and robust growth, timely application of the first chase fertilizer is essential, as the base fertilizer applied in autumn and winter is slow-acting and cannot meet the high demand for nutrients during vigorous bud growth.
-Therefore, applying fast-acting inorganic fertilizers is necessary, such as urea (N: 45-46%), ammonium sulfate (N: 20-21%), phosphorus fertilizers like superphosphate (P: 12-18%) and calcium phosphate (P: 14-48%), potassium fertilizers like potassium sulfate (K: 48-52%) and monopotassium phosphate (P: 52%, K: 34%).
+Therefore, applying fast-acting inorganic fertilizers is necessary, such as urea (N: 45-46%), ammonium sulfate (N: 20-21%), phosphorus fertilizers like superphosphate (P: 12-18%) and magnesium phosphate (P: 14-48%), potassium fertilizers like potassium sulfate (K: 48-52%) and monopotassium phosphate (P: 52%, K: 34%).
 Currently, specialized tea fertilizers are primarily used.

 2.2 Base Fertilizer